Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 Because the coinID is a sha256 hash, coins can never be changed.
 They can only be created and then spent once.

 So what is a **puzzle**?
-Each coin has a CLVM (ChiaLisp Virtual Machine) program that is associated with it, which determines how, who, and when this coin can be spent.
-This program is called the puzzle, and must be chosen at the time that the coin gets created.
+Each coin has a CLVM (ChiaLisp Virtual Machine) program associated with it, which determines how, when, and by whom this coin can be spent.
+This program is called the puzzle, and it must be chosen at the time of the coin's creation.

-For example, if Bob wants to pay Alice, Bob would create a coin with a puzzle (and thus a puzzle hash) which Alice knows how to unlock.
+For example, if Bob wanted to pay Alice, Bob would create a coin with a puzzle (and thus a puzzle hash) which Alice knows how to unlock.
 Bob can create a coin worth 5 XCH using Alice's puzzle hash, so that only Alice can unlock it.

 ## Spends